 Create a structured document with all the questions you wish to ask the software vendors based on the info obtained in the previous steps.
 Organize the questions in logically arranged sequences or categories starting from the most general inquiries about an agency to more specific questions about their specifications.

-Quick advice: you might want to put the questions in your RFP in an Excel document or use an RFP ecommerce platform to generate an ecommerce RFP template for you.
-This way, agencies will answer quicker and you will have an easy-to-compare spreadsheet.
+Quick advice: you might want to put the questions in your RFP in an Excel document or use an RFP ecommerce platform, like Loopio or RFP360, to generate an ecommerce RFP template for you.
+This way, agencies will answer quicker, and you will have an easy-to-compare spreadsheet.

 Step #6: Create a Timeline and Evaluation Criteria